Discover the latest news with the History Department.

 Boise State Graduate featured in Idaho Statesman

 Brandi Burns, an MAHR graduate, who works as the History Programs Manager for the City of Boise, has an article in the Idaho Statesman about Boise’s mayoral runoff races.
-You can read it here.
+You can read Brandi’s story here.

 Lisa M. Brady